 Is Underlayment Necessary for Metal Roof

-There are many potential issues if you choose to go without it, such as roof leakage, trapped moisture, and other problem assortment that might deteriorate the quality of your roofing system and reduce the metal roofing’s longevity in the future years to come.
+There are many potential issues if you choose to go without it, such as roof leakage, trapped moisture, and other problem assortment that might deteriorate the quality of your roofing system and reduce the metal roofing’s longevity in the years to come.